Teeth Hurt? When To See A Dentist, Or Use Home Remedies

 Causes of Dental Pain You Can Treat at Home

-- Bleeding Gums – This pretty common problem is treatable at home in many cases.
-It’s something you’ll want to get a handle on quickly, though, since it can lead to more serious problems.
+- Bleeding Gums: This common problem is treatable at home in many cases.
+It’s something you’ll want to get a handle on quickly, though, since it can lead to more serious gum disease problems.
 You can generally stop bleeding gums with some easy changes and home remedies.

 When to See a Dentist for Mouth Pain